LindaAPersson/playdate/TESTING.md

 ![Bug](documentation/testing/lighthouse/cookies.png)

 * I encountered a bug related to the spinner component on the website.
 Despite implementing the spinner functionality, it failed to display correctly when adding a date in the date filter, causing confusion and frustration among users.
 Unfortunately, I don't have the time to investigate that issue further.

+* I discovered a bug where users were unable to change the image of a playdate back to the default option if they had initially selected their own image.
+Upon editing the playdate, I found that I could not revert to the default image setting.

 * While it's not technically a bug in the code, I'm encountering issues with the loading time of images, which is negatively impacting the performance of the site, as indicated by Lighthouse reports.
 Unfortunately, I don't have the time to learn how to fix the issue.
 However, further investigation and optimization strategies are needed to improve image loading performance and overall site performance metrics.